stevenbowler/bamazon/README.md

 ?
 What SKU do you want to purchase?
 2
 ?
 How many items do you want to purchase?
-1 order placed for 1 TV
+1 order placed for 1 TV at a total cost of $99
 <ctrl>C to break out of input mode
 Removed 1 items of SKU# 2 inventory ╔═════╤════════════════╤═══════╤═════════╗